 Dr Adi Paterson has a strong public science and senior management background, operational and strategic management expertise, nuclear programs and in the commercialisation of scientific research.

 Prior to joining ANSTO, Dr Paterson was General Manager, Business Development and Operations at the Pebble Bed Modular Reactor Company in South Africa.

-Since March 2009 he has had the strategic oversight and responsibility for ANSTO’s multi-facetted portfolio of activities.
+From March 2009 to September 2020 Adi had strategic oversight and responsibility for ANSTO’s multi-facetted portfolio of activities.

 Dr Paterson has driven a program of positive change and growth.
 Putting people first, with a focus on diversity and inclusion, underpins the transformation process.
 This has leveraged outcomes based on the nexus of public science investment and practical innovation with positive impacts on health, industry and the environment.

 ANSTO operates the multi-purpose Open Pool Australian Light-water (OPAL) Reactor which provides access to neutrons for science and irradiation services for Australian and overseas users.
 Dr Paterson oversaw the integration of the Australian Synchrotron into ANSTO operations in 2016 and is currently undertaking a major capital program for eight new beamlines.
 This will extend opportunities for the extensive user communities in Australia, New Zealand and overseas.

 Dr Paterson’s focus on the importance of diversity and equity, particularly in STEM, led to his appointment in 2016 as a Male Champion of Change for STEM.

 Dr Paterson has experience in key policy areas including science and innovation, energy and the nuclear fuel cycle.
 He is a Fellow of the Australian Academy of Technology and Engineering (ATSE), Engineers Australia (EA), and the Royal Society of New South Wales.
 The Sydney Division of Engineers Australia recognised him as the 2012 Professional Engineers of the Year.